 Booking of the IEA Triennial Congress hotel and reserving blocks of rooms at a number of alternate hotels (offering high, medium and low rates) as soon as possible after approval of the congress by the Council.

-Preparation of preliminary budget: three (3) years prior to the IEA Triennial Congress.
+Preparation of detailed budget: three (3) years prior to the IEA Triennial Congress.

 Preliminary announcement: at the IEA Triennial Congress prior to the proposed IEA Triennial Congress.